React hooks: not magic, just arrays

 To get a clearer mental model, let’s have a look at what a simple implementation of the hooks API might look like.

 Please note this is speculation and only one possible way of implementing the API to show how you might want to think about it.
 This is not necessarily how the API works internally.
-Also this is only a proposal.
-This all may change in the future.

 How could we implement `useState()` ?